-Tesla shocked the automotive world on February 28, 2026, when CEO Elon Musk announced during an earnings call that the company will discontinue the Model S and Model X in Q2 2026.
-The move was abrupt โ no advance warning, no wind-down period.
+Tesla shocked the automotive world when CEO Elon Musk announced during the Q4 2025 earnings call on January 28, 2026 that the company will discontinue the Model S and Model X in Q2 2026.
+The move was abrupt — no advance warning, no wind-down period.
 Just an announcement that two of Tesla's most iconic vehicles would be retired to make room for the company's next big bet: the Optimus robot.

 Why Is Tesla Killing Its Flagship EVs?